TypeStrong/ts-loader/README.md

 TypeScript compiler.
 Can be used to force segregation between different parts of your code.

-#### entryFileIsJs *(boolean) (default=false)*
+#### entryFileCannotBeJs *(boolean) (default=false)*

-To be used in concert with the `allowJs` compiler option.
-If your entry file is JS then you'll need to set this option to true.
+If the `allowJs` compiler option is `true` then it's possible for your entry files to be JS.
+Since people have reported occasional problems with this the `entryFileCannotBeJs` setting exists to disable this functionality (if set then your entry file cannot be JS).
 Please note that this is rather unusual and will generally not be necessary when using `allowJs`.
+This option may be removed in a future version of ts-loader if it appears to be unused (likely).

 #### appendTsSuffixTo *(RegExp[]) (default=[])*
 #### appendTsxSuffixTo *(RegExp[]) (default=[])*